 Keep in mind, however, pre-paid burial plans lack the features and flexibility that a burial life insurance policy includes.

-Lastly, Virginia does not require individuals who plan their own funerals ahead of time to submit copies of their plans with any government agency, but it is always best practice to keep records on file with family members just in case something happens unexpectedly while they are still alive.
+Lastly, Vermont does not require individuals who plan their own funerals ahead of time to submit copies of their plans with any government agency, but it is always best practice to keep records on file with family members just in case something happens unexpectedly while they are still alive.

-Virginia’s burial and funeral laws are designed to ensure that the deceased is laid to rest with respect and dignity, while providing families with peace of mind.
+Vermont’s burial and funeral laws are designed to ensure that the deceased is laid to rest with respect and dignity, while providing families with peace of mind.

-Key Takeaway: In Virginia, funerals must be conducted with a death certificate and burial containers are required.
+Key Takeaway: In Vermont, funerals must be conducted with a death certificate and burial containers are required.
 It is important to check local regulations before making arrangements and keep records of plans in case something unexpected happens while alive.

-Sample Rates for Virginia Males and Females
+Sample Rates for Vermont Males and Females

 - Health history